svv232/svv232.github.io/_includes/resume.md

 Projects
 --------
-- Web Scrapers for automated checking for simple we vulnerabilities
+- Scrapers for automated checking for simple web vulnerabilities
 - Bluetooth and device hacking
 - PiBrain Product
 - Graph and Tree Collection